 This guide provides an overview of the RhinoScriptSyntax in Python.

-The RhinoScriptSyntax methods library contains hundreds of easy-to-use functions that perform a variety of operations on Rhino.
-The library allows Python to be aware of the Rhino’s:
+The RhinoScriptSyntax module contains hundreds of easy-to-use functions that perform a variety of operations on Rhino.
+The library allows Python to be aware of Rhino’s:

 - Document objects